wimhaanstra/emproto/README.md

 ## CLI test runner

 The CLI runner is also written in Typescript, so a plain nodejs runtime will not be able to run it directly.
-You can run it like this:
+You can run it from the emproto root like this:

 ```bash
 npx tsx clitest